Unmanned electric GAZelle created in St. Petersburg

 The car has been successfully tested on public roads

-An unmanned electric truck based on the "Gazelle" has been created at the St. Petersburg State Electrotechnical University "LETI".
+An unmanned electric truck based on the GAZelle has been created at the St. Petersburg Electrotechnical University "LETI".
 This was reported by the press service of the Ministry of Education and Science of the Russian Federation.

-To collect information about road traffic, the car is equipped with a complex of various sensors: lidars (laser locators) allow obtaining information about the distance between the drone and other objects at any time of the day; video cameras collect visual data, an inertial navigation system helps the truck move along a given trajectory, GPS is used to track movement via satellite.
+To collect information about road traffic, the car is equipped with a complex of various sensors: lidars (laser locators) allow you to get information about the distance between the drone and other objects at any time of the day; video cameras collect visual data, an inertial navigation system helps the truck move along a given trajectory, GPS is used to track movement by satellite.

 Press service of the Ministry of Education and Science of the Russian Federation

-Data from sensors is analyzed and filtered by software.
-Actions of the unmanned truck are built on their basis.
+Data from the sensors is analyzed and filtered by software.
+Based on them, the actions of an unmanned truck are built.

-Ekaterina Maslennikova, Assistant of the Department of Automatic Control Systems of St. Petersburg State Electrotechnical University "LETI"
+Ekaterina Maslennikova, Assistant at the Department of Automatic Control Systems of St. Petersburg State Electrotechnical University "LETI"

 The developers also plan to use the car for transporting goods on the territory of industrial enterprises.